sahilmalhotra0510/io/coders/Coders.md

 4. **Use TypeScript with Blitz.js to format a nutritional label** For our <a href="../../../io/template/">Impact Labels</a> create a TypeScript display process with <a href="https://blitzjs.com/">React Blitz.js for full stack Next.js</a>.&nbsp;  Here's a [Blank starter project for building TypeScript apps](https://stackblitz.com/edit/typescript) within [stackblitz.com](https://stackblitz.com)

-<b>Wednesdays, Nov and Dec, 2021 - 3PM ET</b>
-DJango/React - <a href="https://www.democracylab.org/">Democracy Lab's</a> weekly developer meeting is Wednesdays at 12pm PT
-Focusing on integration with <a href="../../../community/resources/diffbot/">Civic Tech Category API</a> and <a href="../../../io/template/toml">Github Repo Data (from TOML)</a>

-**Saturday, November 20, 2021 - 11:30AM to 8PM ET**
-[Hack To Give Thanks](https://democracylab.org/events/2021-hack-to-give-thanks) - Presented by Democracy Lab

-<b>Thursday, November 18, 2021 - 9:30 PM ET</b>
-<a href="https://openseattle.org/events/">Open Seattle</a> - Every 4th Thursday of the month at 6:30 PM PT
-Focusing on building Better Civic Sites with mobile surveys using modular GitHub forks.<br>

-<b>Tuesday, December 14, 2021, 7PM ET</b>
-<a href="https://www.meetup.com/codeforatlanta">Neighborhood.org at Code for Atlanta</a> - We're hacking our way through React to become better UX/UI designers!
-Also focused on managing neighborhood projects with Distributed Autonomous Organizations (DOAs).

 ## Slack and Discord